Meeco/docs/releases/svx-3.0.0.md

 ### Enhancements
 - Latest **SD-JWT-VC draft-08** related changes.
   - Updated the credential type format identifier from `vc+sd-jwt` to `dc+sd-jwt` for SD-JWT credential types.
   - The credential header `typ` for SD-JWT is now set to `dc+sd-jwt` for new credential generation.
 Verification continues to support both `sd-jwt-vc` and `dc+sd-jwt` format identifiers to ensure backward compatibility.
 - `POST /openid/presentations/requests` payload parameter `scope` no longer defaults to `openid`.
 If nothing provided, it will be `null`.
 - Updated password minimum length requirement to 12 characters.

 ### Removed
 - Removed support for OpenID4VP draft-18:
-  - `openid4vp-draft18` presentation requests created in the past are still returned by the API, but no new ones can be created.
-  - Use `protocol_version = openid4vp-v1` instead.
+- `openid4vp-draft18` presentation requests created in the past are still returned by the API, but there is no way to create new ones.
+Use `protocol_version = openid4vp-v1`.
 - Removed `client_id_scheme` payload parameter from `POST /openid/presentations/requests`.

 ### Bug Fixes